Japan-Based Suminoe Textile Of America Plans $5 Million Expansion At Gaffney, South Carolina, Manufacturing Plant

 "Suminoe is a national leader in the textile industry, and their decision to invest $5 million into Cherokee County and create 100 new jobs here is not only good news for the Gaffney community, but for the entire state of South Carolina, Governor Nikki Haley said.
 The Coordinating Council for Economic Development approved job development credits for the project.

-continues to drive business location and expansion decisions in South Carolina, including companies in the textile industry.
+"The automotive sector continues to drive business location and expansion decisions in South Carolina, including companies in the textile industry.
 Thanks to companies like Suminoe, South Carolina's rich history in textiles is growing,” said Secretary of Commerce Bobby Hitt.

 2023's Leading Metro Locations: Hotspots of Economic Growth

 The Logistics Analysis That Drives Industrial Site Selection

 2023 Top States for Doing Business Meet the Needs of Site Selectors